- East Anglia Schools Trust»

 How we identify and assess special educational needs and disabilities (SEND)

 At different times in their school career, a child or young person may have a special educational need.
 The Department for Education’s SEND Code of Practice defines SEN as:

 "A child or young person has SEN if they have a learning difficulty or disability which calls for special educational provision to be made for them.

 (a) have a significantly greater difficulty in learning than the majority of others of the same age: or

 (b) have a disability which prevents or hinders them from making use of facilities of a kind generally provided for others of the same age in mainstream schools...."

-At Cliff Park schools we are committed to ensuring that all pupils have access to learning opportunities, and for those who are at risk of underachieving, we will intervene.
+At Ormiston Cliff Park Infant Academy (OCPIA) we are committed to ensuring that all pupils have access to learning opportunities, and for those who are at risk of underachieving, we will intervene.
 This does not mean that all vulnerable pupils have Special Educational Needs.
-Only those with a learning difficulty that requires special educational provision will be identified as having SEND.
+Only those with a learning difficulty or disability that requires special educational provision will be identified as having SEND.

 Class Teachers, support staff, parents/carers and in many cases, the pupil themselves will be the first to notice a difficulty with learning.
 At Cliff Park schools we ensure that assessment of educational needs, directly involves the pupil, their parents/carer and of course their Teacher.
-We have a range of assessment tools available along with an updated tool kit, which we share with our cluster of schools.
+We have a range of assessment tools available along with an updated tool kit.